Brandon Crawford Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff was eighth in the big leagues last season with a collective nine strikeouts per nine innings.
+- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.